 - Whitening strips

 The tablets are primarily intended for ingestion to treat internal problems.
 You can, in theory, grind them up and add water to form a paste – but there are much less time-consuming ways to get the same result.
-Here is a quick overview of some of the products available, how to use them, and how effective they are:
+Here is a quick overview of some of the products available as well as some charcoal teeth whitening instructions:

+We begin our activated charcoal reviews with this charcoal powder.
 Activated charcoal powder for teeth comes in tins or jars of 60-80g which should last for several months.
-The fine powder can be mixed with water or other ingredients for brushing (more on this below).
+The fine powder can be mixed with water or other ingredients for using on teeth (more on this below).
 You can buy it raw – just charcoal powder – or as a pre-mixed powder which contains other ingredients to help with whitening, breath freshness, and so on.

 One criticism of this product is the packaging, which some users found hard to re-seal once opened.
 As you can see, the powder is packaged in a pouch rather than a jar.
 It comes with a free scoop, but there is no guarantee this will be sitting neatly on top when you open it!

-For a blended charcoal powder, the clear winner in terms of online reviews is Active Wow.
-This powder contains bentonite and orange seed oil in addition to organic activated coconut charcoal.
+For a blended natural teeth whitening charcoal powder, the clear winner in terms of online reviews is Active Wow.
+This Active Wow teeth whitening charcoal powder is natural and contains bentonite and orange seed oil in addition to organic activated coconut charcoal.
 The additional ingredients help with remineralization, whitening, and anti-inflammation.

-Users report quick results, even on teeth stained from coffee, tea, and smoking.
+Users report quick results with this Active Wow teeth whitening charcoal, even on teeth stained from coffee, tea, and smoking.
 “It doesn't give you the super white look, it looks natural and clean”, says one reviewer.
 “After 5 days, I'm stunned.
 My teeth are less sensitive, translucent spots are less noticeable or gone, and my teeth are shades whiter”, is the comment from another.

 A handful of users do report problems with tooth or gum sensitivity, but this seems common to most products of this kind.